Fannie Lou Hamer: Freedom Farm Cooperative and later activism

-Hamer made it her mission to make land more accessible to African-Americans.
-To do this, she started a small "pig bank" with a starting donation from the NCNW of five boars and fifty gilts.
+Hamer made it her mission to make land more accessible to African Americans.
+To do this, she founded a small "pig bank" with a starting donation from the NCNW of five boars and fifty gilts.
 Through the pig bank, a family could care for a pregnant female pig until it bore its offspring; subsequently, they would raise the piglets and use them for food and financial gain.
 Within five years, thousands of pigs were available for breeding.
 Hamer used the success of the bank to begin fundraising for the main farming corporation.
 She was able to convince the then-editor of the Harvard Crimson, James Fallows, to write an article that advocated for donations to the FFC.

-Eventually, the FFC had raised around $8,000 which allowed Hamer to purchase 40 acres of land previously owned by a black farmer who could no longer afford to occupy the land.
-This land became the Freedom Farm.
-The farm had three main objectives.
-These were to establish an agricultural organization that could supplement the nutritional needs of America's most disenfranchised people; to provide acceptable housing development; and to create an entrepreneurial business incubator that would provide resources for new companies and re-training for those with limited education but manual labor experience.
+Eventually, the FFC raised about $8,000, which enabled Hamer to purchase 40 acres of land previously owned by a black farmer who could no longer afford to occupy it.
+This became the Freedom Farm.
+The farm had three main objectives: to establish an agricultural organization that could supplement the nutritional needs of America's most disenfranchised people; to provide acceptable housing development; and create an entrepreneurial business incubator that would provide resources for new companies as well as retraining for those with limited education but manual labor experience.

 Over time, the FFC offered various other services such as financial counseling, a scholarship fund and a housing agency.
 The FFC aided in securing 35 Federal Housing Administration (FHA) subsidized houses for struggling black families.
 Through her success, Hamer managed to acquire a new home, which served as inspiration for others to begin building themselves up.
 The FFC ultimately disbanded in 1975 due to lack of funding.

 In 1971, Hamer co-founded the National Women's Political Caucus.
-She emphasized the power women could hold by acting as a voting majority in the country regardless of race or ethnicity, saying "A white mother is no different from a black mother.
+She emphasized the power women could hold by acting as a voting majority in the U.S. regardless of race or ethnicity, saying: "A white mother is no different from a black mother.
 The only thing is they haven't had as many problems.
 But we cry the same tears."
+In her speech in Washington, D.C., at the founding of the National Women's Political Caucus, she said, "nobody's free until everybody's free."